 Posted on October 13, 2025

-No matter where you are on this timeline, getting to know your baby's unique rhythm is key.
-It’s your personal guide to their well-being.
+No matter where you are in your pregnancy, tuning into your baby's unique rhythm is the most important thing.
+It’s your personal, built-in guide to their well-being.

 Back to Blog